How Long Does it Take to Progress at Olympic Weightlifting?

 Estimated read time 2-5 minutes

 This is a question I get asked A LOT, and with good reason, it makes sense to have a reasonable estimate of how long something is going to take.
 Believe me, when I began lifting it was something I spent a great deal of time looking into.
 The problem is that it’s also an incredibly difficult question to answer, and if you’ve got a few minutes I’ll explain why.
+Also, before I forget, I've put together a free 40 minute training on developing strength and weightlifting technique as efficiently as possible, which you can check out here.

 At it’s heart the sport of Olympic Weightlifting is a sport of two lifts, the snatch and the clean & Jerk, both of which are performed to a maximum.
 With this in mind your progress is simply judged by the amount of weight you can lift in those two movements.
 HOWEVER, things get a tad trickier when we factor in technique and consistency.